dddappp/dddappp.github.io/README.md

 Traditional low-code development platforms have already proven their advantages in rapid development of traditional "enterprise applications", and we believe this will be the case in the Web3 era.

-## Current state of Web3 low-code development
+## Current State of Web3 Low-Code Development

-If we measure the traditional low-code development platforms for enterprise applications in the Web 2.0 era according to the above criteria for "true" low-code, we can see some relatively outstanding leaders, such as OutSystems, Mendix, Salesforce, etc.
+If we measure the traditional low-code development platforms for enterprise applications in the Web2 era according to the above criteria for "true" low-code, we can see some relatively outstanding leaders, such as OutSystems, Mendix, Salesforce, etc.

 ![Magic Quadrant for Traditional LCDPs](TraditionalLCDPsMagicQuadrant.png)

-Then, in the Web 3.0 era, are there any equally excellent Dapp low-code development platforms?
+Then, in the Web3 era, are there any equally excellent Dapp low-code development platforms?

 Unfortunately, according to the strict "true" low-code standards mentioned above, we have not yet seen the emergence of such a Dapp low-code development platform...